cxmscb/ATDA_scb/README.md

 # ATDA
 This repository contains code to reproduce results from the paper:

-**Improving the Generalization of Adversarial Training with Domain Adaptation**
+**Improving the Generalization of Adversarial Training with Domain Adaptation （ICLR 2019）**

 openreview report: https://openreview.net/forum?id=SyfIfnC5Ym